oconpa/hugoHosting/content/_index.md

 1. The benefits of using ML tools on AWS to build web applications.
 2. Provide a high-level overview of key AWS services, including Lambda, S3, API gateway, etc.
-3. Preforming a simple data analysis on Rekognition results.
+3. Performing a simple data analysis on Rekognition results.

 And without further ado **let's do this!**